Skip to main content Accessibility Feedback

 Kids: has not lived with small kids (over 5)

-Location of dog currently: foster in TN
+Location of dog currently: New England

-Puppy Adoption Fee: $550.00
+Puppy Adoption Fee: $400.00

 ATTENTION PUPPY ADOPTERS: You will be required to attend training/behavior classes with your new dog unless you are experienced dog owners and your adoption coordinator is comfortable with your experience.
 This requirement is for the benefit of you and your puppy so if you experience behavior issues you have a point of contact.